 - Peeling paint or wallpaper, often with wet patches.

 - Rising damp may dissolve soluble salts from the ground which can then crystallise and form a white powder-like substance.

 - If the problem is coming up from the floor, you may notice floor coverings lifting or damp patches.

 - A tide line of yellowish or brownish staining or brown plaster in the lower area of your wall above your skirting board.

-If you’ve discovered that your rising damp has been caused by a blocked cavity wall, you can unblock it.
+If you’ve discovered that a blocked cavity wall has resulted in rising damp, you can unblock it.
 This is something you can do yourself or you can hire a professional if you wish.